 This function enters the fuel level sender calibration menu.
 The fuel level sender needs to be calibrated before it can be used with this system.
 The calibration allows the system to learn the shape of your tank as well as any errors your fuel level sender or installation has.
+Note: You only need this function if you are using your FF-3 with physical fuel level senders, there is no need for this function if you are using calculated fuel levels using the fuel flow senders.

-Performing the calibration procedure

-You start with an empty tank, you need a measuring jug or fueling device that has calibration marks and you need enough fuel to fully fill the tank.
+Performing the calibration procedure.
+Note: You start with an empty tank, you need a measuring jug or fueling device that has calibration marks and you need enough fuel to fully fill the tank.

 Regardless of your use of a fuel flow sender, you can install a fuel level sender into your fuel tank.
 These level senders are inexpensive and are available as after market replacement fittings from a car spares outlet.
 We recommend the senders available from VDO.
-Be aware that some makes MGL Avionics of cheap level senders can prove troublesome, as the lever arms tend to be sticky.
+Be aware that some makes of cheap level senders can prove troublesome, as the lever arms tend to be sticky.
 This prevents the floats from floating on the surface of the fuel at all times.
 As a consequence, this will lead to incorrect fuel level indication.